MookieFumi/mookiefumi.github.io/_posts/2019-12-17-firebase-remote-config-in-xamarin-forms.md

 * [Xamarin.Firebase.iOS.RemoteConfig](https://github.com/xamarin/GoogleApisForiOSComponents) (3.0.0).

-> With higher versions to 3.0.0 of *(Xamarin.Firebase.iOS.RemoteConfig)* we had many issues so we had to work with an old one.
+> With higher versions to 3.0.0 of *Xamarin.Firebase.iOS.RemoteConfig* we had many issues so we had to work with an old one.

 ### Create an interface and implement it in both platforms

-To handle both nuget packages from our .NetStandard project we Y para manejar ambos paquetes desde nuestro proyecto .NetStandard define an interface to fetch and activate the values from Firebase (*FetchAndActivateAsync*) and to get the value of the requested key (*GetAsync*).
+To handle both nuget packages from our .NetStandard project we define an interface with two methods: one to fetch and activate the values from Firebase (*FetchAndActivateAsync*) and the other to get the value of the requested key (*GetAsync*).

 > Be careful!
-This is an example implementation, and it´s coded to run in the current example, in another use cases is better to fetch and activate the values not in the same method and depends on your scenario.
+This is an example implementation, and it´s coded to run in the current example and context, in another use cases is better to split the fetch methods and the activate method and depends on your scenario.

 ```csharp
 public interface IRemoteConfigurationService